 Many experts recommend keeping cats indoors to protect them from the dangers of the outdoors.
-Staying inside may help to keeps cats safe, but an indoor-only lifestyle has some downsides.
+Staying inside may help to keep cats safe, but an indoor-only lifestyle has some downsides.
 Let’s examine the pros and cons of letting your cat outside.

 Indoor Vs. Outdoors

-The outside world poses many dangers to cats, whether related to human activity, other animals or the environment.
+The outside world poses many dangers to cats, whether related to human activity, other animals, or the environment.
 Outdoor cats even have a shorter lifespan than their indoor-only counterparts.